 - Access to personal medical devices like CPAP machine or oxygen therapy equipment.

 By investing in a Generac generator for your home, you can rest easy knowing that if you lose your main source of power for any reason, Generac has you covered.
-Stand alone generators need to be sized properly, with our Generac installation the system is designed for the electrical service in your home.
+Stand-alone generators need to be sized properly, with our Generac installation the system is designed for the electrical service in your home.
 Call us or click below to schedule a free assessment and quote for your home; ask about Generac promotions, too.

-From helping you choose the right product for your home to helping you uphold the warranty with a Generac maintenance contract, we’ll be by your side for all of it.
+From helping you choose the right product for your home to assisting you in upholding the warranty with a Generac maintenance contract, we’ll be by your side for all of it.
 At Swaim Electric Heating and Air Conditioning, we’re here for you every step of the way.
 In fact, we even run special pricing offers and connect you with Generac promotions to help you make the best Generac purchase for your home.

 The Importance of Service: Annual Generator Maintenance